viniciusfontao/finfood/README.md

 4) Click on the 'Send' button
 ```

-Add new dish without ingredients
+Add new dish without ingredients.

+If 'custom' is true and 'ingredientsList' is empty, no ingredients make up the dish, as they must be chosen at checkout.
 ```
 1) Select the 'POST' option
 2) Enter the URL: http://localhost:8080/dishes/